 Fantasy Plays: Young bats and tough bullpen situations

-Los Angeles Dodgers' Yasmani Grandal, right, is congratulated by Cody Bellinger after hitting a two-run home run during the fourth inning of the team's baseball game against the Pittsburgh Pirates, Tuesday, May 9, 2017, in Los Angeles.
-Los Angeles Dodgers left fielder Cody Bellinger watches his two-run home run during the first inning of the team's baseball game against the Pittsburgh Pirates, Wednesday, May 10, 2017, in Los Angeles.
+Philadelphia Phillies' Aaron Altherr points skyward after hitting a three-run home run off Seattle Mariners relief pitcher Jean Machi during the fourth inning of a baseball game, Tuesday, May 9, 2017, in Philadelphia.
+Philadelphia Phillies' Aaron Altherr, right, reacts as he rounds the bases after hitting a three-run home run off Seattle Mariners starting pitcher Yovani Gallardo during the third inning of a baseball game, Wednesday, May 10, 2017, in Philadelphia.

 Add your comments below